mrpejker/cardano-e2e-example/tutorial/server_side/off_chain.rst

 of utxos.
 Finally :code:`getEscrowInfo` reads the datum of a given utxo and returns the Escrow Info inside it.

-For defining the transaction, we need to specify the payment that goes to the sender.
+For defining the transaction, we need to specify the payment that goes to the sender and the one that goes to the receiver.

 .. code:: Haskell

+      let cTokenVal      = assetClassValue cTokenAsset (-1)
-      let senderWallAddr = eInfoSenderWallAddr eInfo
+          senderWallAddr = eInfoSenderWallAddr eInfo
           senderPayment  = valueToSender eInfo <> minAda
+          escrowVal      = utxo ^. decoratedTxOutValue
+          receivePayment = escrowVal <> cTokenVal

 The sender address is defined in the Escrow Info, and for defining the payment we use the function :code:`senderPayment`, implemented in the Business logic module.
 This function will be used too in the on-chain validator for checking that the payment received by the sender is correct.
+Regarding the receiver's payment, it's basically the entire value contained in the script utxo, without the control token, which must be burned.

 Now we define the lookups and constraints.